 The amount of funding available from the opportunity and the duration of the funding

 Amount and duration of funding should match expected needs – much larger or longer, and it’s likely to be difficult to grow an idea or team to match; much smaller or shorter could necessitate scaling back an idea significantly.

 Is there enough time to prepare a clear, compelling, and complete application?

-While pressure can be energizing, make sure you choose an opportunity that works given your other obligations – both at home and at work – and others’ necessary contributions (such as your grants and contracts administrator!).
+While pressure can be energizing, opportunities should be chosen that work given investigator's other obligations – both at home and at work – and others’ necessary contributions (such as the grant manager).

 Also, internal deadlines for review and submission (prior to the funder’s submission date) should be taken into account.
 Both the Office of Research Support and the Office of Research Administration require that the full application is ready for review 5 days prior to the funder's deadline.

-Collaborate with your grants and contracts administrator to ensure that other internal activities are completed so that this timeline can be kept.
+The investigator should collaborate with their grant manager to ensure that other internal activities are completed so that this timeline can be kept.

 Federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are available to fund innovative research and development projects at small businesses.
 Some of these funds may be subcontracted into Duke.
 The Office of Research Support (ORS) for Provost area/campus schools and Office of Research Contracts (ORC) for School of Medicine provides guidance on funding, eligibility, and conflict of interest concerns for researchers working with companies applying to SBIR and STTR programs.